 JoAnna Cochenet teaches independently and offers string master classes and orchestra clinics.
-She also serves as a string instructor at Levine Music in Washington, DC and North Bethesda, MD and a Music Adjunct Teacher at Northwestern High School, Jim Henson School of the Arts in Hyattsville, MD.
+She also serves as an Orchestra Conductor at Washington Waldorf School in Bethesda, MD, a string instructor at Levine Music in Washington, DC and North Bethesda, MD and a Music Adjunct Teacher at Northwestern High School, Jim Henson School of the Arts in Hyattsville, MD.
 Teaching since 2004, she formerly served as a Viola/Violin Teaching Artist at the Kids 4 Harmony El Sistema program in Pittsfield, MA, and as an Artist Faculty at the Omaha Conservatory of Music in Omaha, NE as a viola/violin private instructor for a studio of near 40 students and as an on- and off-site group class/ensemble instructor and conductor for over 25 classes and ensembles.
-Her students have performed in leadership spots in and been accepted into youth and honors orchestras, have received awards and high rankings in festivals, and have performed in master classes and regular studio recitals.
+Her students have performed in leadership spots in and been accepted into youth and honors orchestras, have received awards and high rankings in festivals, competitions, merit programs, and have performed in master classes and regular studio recitals.

 She is regarded by colleagues and students for having a unique and creative style of teaching and an ability to reach individual learning styles.
 She challenges and encourages all students to see, reach, and go beyond their potential.
 Education is a substantial component of her work and mission.

 Families may request Studio Handbook and Registration through the Contact Page.